NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

   You can install the 2022 Community edition for free from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/), or use the Professional or Enterprise edition.

-  Visual Studio 2017 and higher automatically includes NuGet capabilities when you install a .NET-related workload.
+  Visual Studio 2017 and later automatically includes NuGet capabilities when you install a .NET-related workload.

 - Install the .NET CLI, if it's not already installed.

    For Visual Studio 2017 and later, the .NET CLI is automatically installed with any .NET Core-related workload.
 Otherwise, install the [.NET Core SDK](https://www.microsoft.com/net/download/) to get the .NET CLI.
-The .NET CLI is required for .NET Standard projects that use the [SDK-style format](../resources/check-project-format.md) (SDK attribute).
-The default .NET Standard class library template in Visual Studio 2017 and later uses the SDK attribute.
+The .NET CLI is required for .NET projects that use the [SDK-style format](../resources/check-project-format.md) (SDK attribute).
+The default .NET class library template in Visual Studio 2017 and later uses the SDK attribute.

    > [!IMPORTANT]
    > If you're working with a non-SDK-style project, follow the procedures in [Create and publish a .NET Framework package (Visual Studio)](create-and-publish-a-package-using-visual-studio-net-framework.md) instead to create and publish the package.
 For this article, the .NET CLI is recommended.
 Although you can publish any NuGet package using the NuGet CLI, some of the steps in this article are specific to SDK-style projects and the .NET CLI.
 The NuGet CLI is used for [non-SDK-style projects](../resources/check-project-format.md) (typically .NET Framework).